-- You can never know another human being the way you know yourself, so I focus on that.
+- You can never know another human being the way you know yourself.

-Then there are flashbacks of getting raked over the coals every time you made a choice that wasn’t what the narcissistic parent wanted.
+Sometimes you choose what you want instead of what your narcissistic parent wants.
+Then there are flashbacks of being raked over the coals every time you made a choice that wasn’t what the narcissistic parent wanted.